 4) Opt for roast potatoes with health benefits…

-By roasting your potatoes in coconut oil you can maximize health without compromising flavour.
+By roasting your potatoes in olive oil you can maximize health benefits without compromising flavour.

 5) Get inventive with your canapés